The Political Risk To Stocks

 - Much of the policy package seriously damages the white working class

-Given the above mentioned constraints in the growth of the labor force and productivity, growth isn't likely to increase all that much, especially this late in the business cycle where we are at or near full employment already.
+Given the above-mentioned constraints in the growth of the labor force and productivity, growth isn't likely to increase all that much, especially this late in the business cycle where we are at or near full employment already.

 The crucial variable is whether the proposed policies will lift business investment in a sufficient amount to start lessening the supply constraints and labor productivity.
 Even in a best-case scenario this will only happen gradually, but there are reasons to assume that the policy mix will not boost business investment all that much:

-- Business investment isn't very interest rate elastic, for the same reason it isn't actually likely to respond all that much to tax cuts.
+- Business investment isn't very interest-rate elastic, for the same reason it isn't actually likely to respond all that much to tax cuts.

 - Tax cuts (from a much higher level) did little to stem the decline of business investments as a percentage of GDP in the 1980s.

-- The pressures of creating shareholder value tends to conspire against investments (more especially where these are longer-term and more uncertain in generating returns) in favor of cost cutting and turning money back to shareholders.
+- The pressures of creating shareholder value tend to conspire against investments (more especially where these are longer-term and more uncertain in generating returns) in favor of cost cutting and turning money back to shareholders.

 What's more, many of the policies that are supposed to unleash the forces of creative destruction are eating deeply into promises made to Trump's working class base during the campaign.